BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Experiments

-\textbf{Model implementation and environment configuration.} Most algorithms in \method are implemented via our newly released PyGOD package~\cite{liu2022pygod}, non-graph OD methods are imported from our early work~\cite{zhao2019pyod}.
-Although we tried our best to apply the same set of optimization techniques, e.g., vectorization, to all baselines, there might still be some space for optimization given the wide range of included algorithms.
-See more implementation details and environment configurations in Appx. \ref {appedix:exp_setting}.
+\textbf{Model implementation and environment configuration.} Most algorithms in \method are implemented via our newly released PyGOD package~\cite{liu2022pygod}, and non-graph OD methods are imported from our earlier work~\cite{zhao2019pyod}.
+Although we tried our best to apply the same set of optimization techniques, e.g., vectorization, to all methods, we suspect that further code optimization is possible.
+For more implementation details and environment configurations, see Appx.~\ref{appedix:exp_setting}.

-\textbf{Hyperparameter Grid.} In real-world settings, it is unclear how to do hyperparameter tuning and algorithm selection for unsupervised outlier detection due to the lack of ground truth labels and/or universal criteria that correlates well with the ground truth \cite{ma2021comprehensive,zhao2021automatic}.
-For fair evaluation, we apply the same hyperparameter grid (see Appx. \ref{appedix:exp_setting}) to each applicable algorithm and report its \textit{avg. performance} (i.e., ``algorithm performance in expectation''), along with the \textit{standard deviation} (i.e., ``algorithm stability'') and the \textit{max} (i.e., ``algorithm potential'').
-See Tables \ref{tab:main-table} and \ref{tab:outlier-types} for illustration.
+\textbf{Hyperparameter grid.} In real-world settings, it is unclear how to do hyperparameter tuning and algorithm selection for unsupervised outlier detection due to the lack of ground truth labels and/or universal criteria that correlates well with the ground truth \cite{ma2021comprehensive,zhao2021automatic}.
+For fair evaluation, when we report performance metrics in tables, we apply the same hyperparameter grid (see Appx.~\ref{appedix:exp_setting}) to each applicable algorithm and report its \textit{avg. performance} (i.e., ``algorithm performance in expectation''), along with the \textit{standard deviation} (i.e., ``algorithm stability'') and the \textit{max} (i.e., ``algorithm potential'').